 A Model That Fits Your Community

 Regardless of the size of your community, you should be sure your management model fits your needs.
 For many small-to-medium-sized communities, finding that fit can be difficult.
 It is common for self-managed communities to be overworked and for full-service communities to overpay and be under-served.
-After all, a full-service management company with dozens of communities naturally focuses their time and effort on their largest accounts, so small communities get less service than they expect.
+After all, a full-service management company with dozens of communities naturally focuses its time and effort on its largest accounts, so small communities get less service than they expect.
 Communities in these situations might want to consider remote management instead.

 Now you know what is remote HOA management.
 While it does mean the board is responsible for more than they would be in a full-service model, many communities may actually find it to be more convenient.
 Instead of waiting (and paying for) a violations inspector from the management company to make their rounds, small communities can easily do the rounds themselves.
 Meanwhile, remote-managed communities still have access to all the back-office and financial service support they would expect from a full-service model at a fraction of the cost.